nicklausw/ndsa/readme.md

 # NDSA - Nintendo DS Advanced Engine
+## Write for NDS and GBA in one codebase!
 A project from 2016 that I'd like to bring back.
-It's a header library which wraps libnds functions, adds an object system, so on.
+It's a header library which wraps libnds/libgba functions, adds an object system, so on.
 If you have devkitPro installed, you should be able to clone the repo, run GNU make and have fun.

 ## Objects
 Declare an object like so: